Matchoi Djaló

-Matchoi Bobó Djaló (born 10 April 2003) is a professional footballer who plays as a midfielder for Paços de Ferreira.
+Matchoi Bobó Djaló (born 10 April 2003) is a professional footballer who plays as an attacking midfielder for Ekstraklasa club Wisła Płock, on loan from İstanbul Başakşehir.
 Born in Guinea-Bissau, he represents Portugal internationally.

 Career

+Djaló began his career at Academia Mabodja in Guinea-Bissau, before moving to Portugal, signing for Paços de Ferreira.

 On 10 August 2019, Djaló made his debut for Paços de Ferreira, coming on as a 72nd-minute substitute for Pedrinho Moreira in a 5–0 loss away to reigning champions Benfica.
 At the age of 16 years and 122 days, he was the youngest player ever to play in the Primeira Liga.

+On 12 March 2024, it was announced that Djaló would join Başakşehir on a three-year at the end of the season.

+On 13 August 2025, Djaló joined newly-promoted Ekstraklasa club Wisła Płock on a season-long loan deal.

 Personal life

 Djaló is the son of the retired footballer Bobó Djalo.